Having served as CEO of the Independent Police Complaints Commission (IPCC), Jane is now in her non-executive career.

 Previously, Jane was Deputy Chair of the homelessness charity Crisis.
-As a Trustee she assisted in the extension of its services beyond London to several other cities across the UK.
+As a trustee she assisted in the extension of its services beyond London to several other cities across the UK.
 She also served as a Board Member of the Legal Complaints Service, and was a Member of the Audit and Risk Committee and Chaired the Remuneration Committee.
-She was Senior Independent Director of the Solicitors Regulation Authority from 2012 to 2018 Chaired its Equality and Diversity Committee.
-She was also previously a Non-executive Director of the National Crime Agency (NCA), where she sat on the Audit and Risk Committee and lead the senior appointments panel.
+She was Senior Independent Director of the Solicitors Regulation Authority from 2012 to 2018 and chaired its Equality and Diversity Committee.
+She was also previously a Non-executive Director of the National Crime Agency (NCA), where she sat on the Audit and Risk Committee and led the senior appointments panel.

-Jane was Chief Executive of the Independent Police Complaints Commission (IPCC) from 2006 to 2013.
-She transformed the way the IPCC responded as an emergency service across England and Wales, and led the development of a programme which saw a reduction in deaths in police custody and other very serious incidents.
+As Chief Executive of IPCC from 2006 to 2013, Jane transformed the way it responded as an emergency service across England and Wales, and led the development of a programme which saw a reduction in deaths in police custody and other very serious incidents.